choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 of no return; we don't know how to live in tandem with nature anymore.
 At least, that's my view in the context of Singapore.

-### Those damn Jisulife fans

-I first started noticing portable fans heavily being used in South Korea during the summer.
-Likewise, back in Singapore.
-It's hard not to notice when they emit a high-pitched hissing when they operate.

-Have we lost the plot?
-Please excuse my doomerism, but I don't think the solution to increasing ambient temperatures is supplementing additional measures.

-In fact, I think we've gone too long as an AC-loving people, and as a result, have lost the natural acclimatising effects of staying in a tropical climate.

-We're like fish out of water in our own country.
-How's that?

 ### Definitions

 If you continue reading, I'd like to make a note on the title of this article.